-5. Prepare the colorimeter using the procedure described previously (see page 16).
+5. Use the colorimeter by following the instructions described previously (see page 16).
 Set the wavelength at 470 nm.
-Use deionized water for the blank.
+Use deionized water as the blank solution.

 6. Record the absorbance of each tube (1 to 6) at this wavelength.
 Report the results in the following table.
 Raise your HELP card to return the colorimeter.